 - Seventh and eighth: Boys' basketball, girls' basketball, and wrestling

 - Sixth grade: Coed intramural track and field

 - Seventh and eighth grade: Boys' track and field, girls' track and field

 A variety of clubs and activities have been offered at Sacajawea including:

-Bozeman School District has two middle schools, Sacajawea MS and Chief Joseph MS. Please click the boundary area map.
-If you have a question regarding your attendance area, please contact Sandi Chamberlain at (406) 522-6005.
+Bozeman School District has two middle schools, Sacajawea MS and Chief Joseph MS. Please check the boundary area map.
+If you have a question regarding your attendance area, please call (406) 522-6005.

 IF YOUR CHILD WAS PREVIOUSLY ENROLLED IN BOZEMAN PUBLIC SCHOOLS AT ANY TIME, DO NOT COMPLETE A NEW ONLINE ENROLLMENT.
 PLEASE CALL KAYLA FORTIER at (406) 522-6422 TO RE-ENROLL.